Narayana Health

 Narayana Health (formerly known as Narayana Hrudyalaya) is an Indian for-profit private hospital network headquartered in Bangalore.
 It was founded by Dr. Devi Shetty in the year 2000.

 It operates several hospitals and heart centres across major Indian cities Bangalore, Delhi, Gurugram, Kolkata, Ahmedabad, Raipur, Jaipur, Mumbai, Mysore etc. with an international subsidiary in the Cayman Islands.
 The facilities offer medical care in over 30 medical specialties and three of its hospitals – Narayana Institute of Cardiac Sciences, Bangalore, and Health City Cayman Islands – are JCI (Joint Commission International) accredited.

 History

-Devi Shetty founded Narayana Hrudalaya (NH) in the year 2000 with a 280-bed heart hospital in Bangalore.
+Devi Prasad Shetty founded Narayana Hrudalaya (NH) in the year 2000 with a 280-bed heart hospital in Bangalore.

 In 2013, Narayana Hrudyalaya officially changed its identity to Narayana Health.
 Since 2014, the group operates Health City Cayman Islands in Grand Caymen.
-Emmanuel Rupert was made the MD & Group CEO in place of Ashutosh Raghuvansha following the latter's resignation in January 2019.
-From 2016 onwards, NH has increased its presence in New Delhi, Gurgaon and Mumbai, by opening premium multi specialty hospitals, in order to boost margins.
+Emmanuel Rupert was made the MD & Group CEO in place of Ashutosh Raghuvansha following the latter's resignation in January 2019.{ From 2016 onwards, NH has increased its presence in New Delhi, Gurgaon and Mumbai, by opening premium multi specialty hospitals, in order to boost margins.
 In 2022, NH announced that it is looking to set up a 1000-bed advanced specialty hospital in Kolkata.

 An ambulance used by Narayana Health Hospitals.